Join our list

 With 20 private lakes and 70 km of trails there is no shortage of things to do at the Limberlost Forest and Wildlife Reserve.

-Fans of trail running should also consider participating in The Limberlost Challenge – a fantastic trail running race featuring distances between 14 and 56 kms taking place July 9, 2016.
+Fans of trail running should also consider participating in The Limberlost Challenge – a fantastic trail running race featuring four distances to suit a variety of participants; 7km, 14km, 28km and 56 kms taking place July 6, 2019.

 Prefer to take to the wilderness from the water?
 Start at Buck Lake Landing, where canoes, paddles and PFDs are available, and hop from lake-to-lake on the Crystal Falls Water Trail.